How to develop negotiation skills

 Your heart races.
 Your palms get sweaty.
 What do you do?
-Do you panic and accept whatever they throw at you?
+Do you panic and accept whatever is thrown at you?
 Or do you stay calm, take control, and negotiate like a pro?

-If you’ve ever felt powerless in situations like these, it’s time to learn how to develop negotiation skills that help you get what you deserve, without the stress, awkwardness, or guilt.
+If you’ve ever felt powerless in a situation like this, it’s time to learn how to develop negotiation skills that help you get what you deserve, without the stress, awkwardness, or guilt.

 Negotiation is not an act of battle; it’s a process of discovery.
 The goal is to uncover as much information as possible.